jeremiahonuh/alx-pre_course/0x01-git/README.md

-Create a new directory alx-precourse repo.
+created a new directory called 0x01-git in my alx-precourse repo.